-He and the work of the Denise Amber Lee Foundation have been credited by several state initiatives to establish uniform training and certification standards and were recognized by several national 9-1-1 industry associations as the industry "Advocate of the Year" in 2011.
-He was awarded the Texas APCO President's Award and the National NENA Presidential Award in 2018.
-Nathan was recognized as one of the 50 "Most Influential People in 9-1-1" by the National Emergency Number Association, and the work of the foundation was recently honored by five national public safety organizations and the Congressional E9-1-1 Caucus as a testament to his determination to be a positive force for change.
-Over the last 10+ years he has traveled to 47 states sharing Denise's story.
+He and the work of the Denise Amber Lee Foundation have been credited with several state initiatives to establish uniform training and certification standards and were recognized by several national 9-1-1 industry associations as the industry "Advocate of the Year" in 2011.
+He was awarded the Texas APCO President's and National NENA Presidential awards in 2018.
+Nathan was recognized as one of the 50 "Most Influential People in 9-1-1" by the National Emergency Number Association, and the work of the foundation was honored by five national public safety organizations and the Congressional E9-1-1 Caucus as a testament to his determination to be a positive force for change.
+Over the last 10+ years, he has traveled to 47 states sharing Denise's story.

-Nathan was honored with a Congressional nomination to the United States Naval Academy, but was unable to attend.
-An accomplished musician, Nathan attended Jacksonville University on a music and Naval ROTC scholarships and he later attended the University of South Florida.
+Nathan was honored with a Congressional nomination to the United States Naval Academy.
+An accomplished musician, Nathan attended Jacksonville University on music and Naval ROTC scholarships and he later attended the University of South Florida.

 Married to Tanya Lee, Manager of EvansCare Preventative Maintenance + Console Cleaning, they reside in Florida with their seven (yes seven!) children.